garybgenett/gary-os/README.md

 Top requirements:

   * Bootable from a single kernel file, using initramfs
-  * Based on Funtoo/Gentoo, using "stage3" build automation
+  * Based on Funtoo using "stage3" build automation
   * Generic kernel/build configuration; should run on most modern x86 platforms (both 64-bit and 32-bit)
   * Minimal customization of default installation, outside of package build tuning (i.e. "portage" configuration)
-  * Make Funtoo/Gentoo installation trivial as a "live" media
+  * Make Funtoo installation trivial as a "live" media
   * All-purpose, multi-OS rescue environment

 Other objectives:

   * Widely deployable; support PXE and native dual-booting with other popular OSes, such as Windows and Mac OS X
-  * Learning environment for those new to GNU/Linux or Funtoo/Gentoo
+  * Learning environment for those new to GNU/Linux or Funtoo
-  * Example configuration and scripts for tuning and maintaining a Funtoo/Gentoo system
+  * Example configuration and scripts for tuning and maintaining a Funtoo system
   * Maintain DIY (Do It Yourself) approach; favor documentation and instructions over helper scripts
   * Provide upstream enhancements to "stage3" automation